jtevns/Pairwise_Dereplication/README.md

 A set of tools for dereplication of MAGs via pairwise comparisons

 # Requires
--python3 (on flux just module load python-anaconda3) -networkx
+* python3 (on flux just module load python-anaconda3)
+* networkx
-    -to install on flux:
+    * to install on flux:
          ```pip install networkx --user```

 # Running the script